mzabani/codd/README.md

 UPDATE employee SET employee_experience='intern';
 ````

 _Codd_ will parse the comment in the first line and understand that this migration can't run in a transaction.
+You can also add a `-- codd-connection` comment to specify custom connection strings on a per-migration basis.

-Using `no-txn` migrations adds great risk by allowing your database to be left in a state that is undesirable.
+But using `no-txn` or custom-connection migrations adds great risk by allowing your database to be left in a state that is undesirable.
 It is highly recommended reading [SQL-migrations.md](docs/SQL-MIGRATIONS.md) if you plan to add them, or if you just want to learn more.

-## Start using codd
+## Start using codd with an existing database

 If you already have a database and want to start using _codd_ without losing it, read [START-USING.md](docs/START-USING.md).
 If you want to have a process where `codd up` will even create your database if necessary, read [BOOTSTRAPPING.md](docs/BOOTSTRAPPING.md).